-Action complexity is computed as the number of nodes and the number of arcs in the path P. When a pre-condition is true, the corresponding arc and end node are not counted.
-Time complexity is computed by summing the time taken by each arc and node in P. The time taken by an arc is the sum of the time taken to choose that arc at the parent node and the time taken by the pointing action.
-The former is estimated by Hick's (1952) law which models the choice selection time: $k \log_2(1+n)$ for n arcs; the latter is estimated by Fitts' (1954) law which models the pointing time: $a+b\log_2(1+D/W)$ for a target of size W at distance D. The time taken by a node is the constant time that labels the node.
-When the pre-condition of an arc is true, the time of the arc and its end node are ignored.
-We have used the following values, taken from the literature, for the constants in Hick's and Fitts' law: k = 150, a = 0 ms, b = 100.
+Action complexity is computed as the number of nodes and the number of non-return arcs in the path P. When a shortcut-condition is true, the corresponding arc and end node are not counted.
+Time complexity is computed by summing the time taken by each non-return arc and node in P. The time taken by an arc is the sum of the time taken to choose that arc at the parent node and the time taken by the pointing action.
+The former is estimated by Hick's [1952] law which models the choice selection time: $k \log_2(1+n)$ for n arcs; the latter is estimated by Fitts's [1954] law which models the pointing time: $a + b \log_2(1+D/W)$ for a target of size W at distance D. The time taken by a node is the constant time that labels the node.
+When the shortcut-condition of an arc is true, the times of the arc and its end node are ignored.
+When two series of actions are parallel, the complexity of the whole is approximated by the maximum of the complexities of each series.
+We have used the following values, taken from the literature, for the constants in Hick's and Fitts' law: k = 150, a = 0ms, b = 100.